leonzss/Classification-and-Detection-of-Roasted-Coffee-Beans/README.md

 3. Prepare and augment the dataset using provided scripts or your custom datasets.

 4. Run:
-   Flask rin Or Python app.py
+   Flask run Or Python app.py